oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 ## Transforms and transpose

-Transformation routines, for example to pack data in a certain layout, are typically hard to implement without using intrinsics or assembly.
+Transformation routines, for example to pack data in a hardware required format, are typically hard to implement without using intrinsics or assembly.
 To facilitate packing, we will expose an out-of-place transform functionality.